-- 1. The Grand Jury realleges and incorporates by reference paragraphs 1 through 17 of the General Allegations of this Indictment. - 2.
+- 1. The Grand Jury realleges and incorporates by reference the General Allegations of this Indictment. - 2.
 Beginning on a date unknown but by at least September 2002, and continuing through June 9, 2003, defendant ABU ALI, a United States citizen subject to the jurisdiction of the United States, in the Eastern District of Virginia and outside the jurisdiction of any particular state or district, did knowingly and unlawfully combine, conspire, confederate, and agree, with others known and unknown to the grand jury, to knowingly provide material support and resources, as that term is defined in 18 U.S.C. § 2339A(b), to a foreign terrorist organization, namely al-Qaeda. - 3.
 In 2000, defendant ABU ALI, then living in Falls Church, Virginia, in the Eastern District of Virginia, traveled from Washington Dulles International Airport in the Eastern District of Virginia to Saudi Arabia to pursue religious studies in Medina.
 While in Medina, ABU ALI met and lived with Coconspirator #1.
 ABU ALI and Coconspirator #1 became friends. - 4.
 On or about August 28, 2000, defendant ABU ALI returned from overseas to Washington Dulles International Airport in the Eastern District of Virginia.
-Following his return to the United States, ABU ALI kept in contact with Coconspirator #1.
+Following his return to the United States, ABU ALI kept in contact with Coconspirator #1. - 5.
+On or about August 12, 2001, defendant ABU ALI traveled from the United States to Saudi Arabia to pursue religious studies.

-- 5. In or around September 2002, defendant ABU ALI traveled from Washington Dulles International Airport in the Eastern District of Virginia to Saudi Arabia.
-At the time he departed the United States, he was residing in Falls Church, Virginia, in the Eastern District of Virginia. - 6.
-After arriving in Saudi Arabia in or around September 2002, defendant ABU ALI communicated with Coconspirator #1 and advised Coconspirator #1 of his interest in joining al-Qaeda. - 7.
-Between in or around September 2002 and on or about June 9, 2003, Coconspirator #1 introduced defendant ABU ALI to Coconspirator #2 in Medina. - 8.
-It was defendant ABU ALI's intent to become a planner of terrorist operations like Muhammad Atta and Khalid Sheikh Muhammad, well known al-Qaeda terrorists associated with the attacks on September 11, 2001. - 9.
-Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI and Coconspirator #2 discussed plans for ABU ALI to assassinate President of the United States George W. Bush.
-ABU ALI and Coconspirator #2 discussed two options for assassinating President Bush: (1) an operation in which ABU ALI would get close enough to the President to shoot him on the street; and (2) an operation in which ABU ALI would detonate a car bomb. - 10.
-Between in or around September 2002 and on or about June 9, 2003, ABU ALI spoke to Coconspirator #3 about the subject of ABU ALI's assassination of President Bush.
+- 6. While in Saudi Arabia following the September 11, 2001, terrorist attacks in the United States, defendant ABU ALI verbally expressed support for those attacks. - 7.
+In or around September 2002, defendant ABU ALI traveled from Washington Dulles International Airport in the Eastern District of Virginia to Saudi Arabia.
+At the time he departed the United States, he was residing in Falls Church, Virginia, in the Eastern District of Virginia. - 8.
+In a conversation with defendant ABU ALI after the defendant arrived in Saudi Arabia, Coconspirator #1 offered to introduce ABU ALI to a "mujahid brother" who had fought at Tora Bora in Afghanistan.
+ABU ALI welcomed the opportunity to meet the "mujahid brother." - 9.
+Between in or around September 2002 and on or about June 9, 2003, Coconspirator #1 introduced defendant ABU ALI to Coconspirator #2 in Medina. - 10.
+Between in or around September 2002 and on or about June 9, 2003, defendant ABU ALI and Coconspirator #2 met on multiple occasions in Jeddah and Medina, Saudi Arabia. - 11.
+It was defendant ABU ALI's intent to become a planner of terrorist operations like Muhammad Atta and Khalid Sheikh Muhammad, well known al-Qaeda terrorists associated with the attacks on September 11, 2001. - 12.
+Between in or around September 2002 and on or about June 9, 2003, Coconspirator #2 introduced defendant ABU ALI to Coconspirator #4 in Saudi Arabia.
+ABU ALI knew and understood that Coconspirator #2 and Coconspirator #4 were associated with al-Qaeda. - 13.
+Between in or around September 2002 and on or about June 9, 2003, ABU ALI met clandestinely with Coconspirator #4 in Medina, Saudi Arabia on several occasions.